chromium/chromium/docs/security/shepherd.md

 [Chrome Security Shepherds chat](http://go/chrome-security-shepherds-chat), all VRP Panel members are also members of that chat.

-### There is PII or other data in this report we may not want to publicly
+### There is PII or other data in a report we do not want to publicly disclose.
-disclose (either now or in the future).

 For these cases, please add the `Restrict-View-SecurityEmbargo` label to the report.
 For cases of PII that can’t be permanently deleted for the report, this